Yésa Nédéwahe Saponi-Tutelo Indigenous Gardens

 Our Beliefs

-We try to follow the model gifted to us by Braiding the Sacred and Alliance of the Native Seed Keepers.
-We have spent 16 seasons growing our 4 Directional raised beds into 13 raised beds.
-Producing three sisters (Corn, Squash and Beans), and the lesser mentioned fourth sister the sunflower.
+We support the connections of our youth to the knowledge of their elders.
+We follow the model gifted to us by Braiding the Sacred.
+We have spent 16+ seasons growing our 4 Directional raised beds into 13 raised beds.

-We also grow strawberries, blueberries, blackberries and raspberries, along with traditional herbs and medicines.
+We produce three sisters (Corn, Squash, and Beans) and the lesser-mentioned fourth sister, the sunflower.
+We also grow strawberries, blueberries, blackberries, and raspberries, along with traditional herbs and medicines.

 We must draw upon the strength of ancestral Corn teachings.
-It is time to plant.
-It is time to unify.
-We have also expanded into a contemporary farming using our tower garden systems.
+It is time to plant, and it is time to unify.
+We have also expanded into contemporary farming using our tower garden systems.

 How You Can Help